Gargoyle: Purpose

-Animal
+Animals

 The ancient Egyptians, Greeks, Etruscans, and Romans all used animal-shaped waterspouts.
 During the 12th Century, when gargoyles appeared in Europe, the Roman Catholic Church was growing stronger and converting many new people.
 Most of the population at this time was illiterate, so images were very important to convey ideas.
 Many early gargoyles depicted some version of a dragon, especially in France.
 In addition to serving as spouts for water, the gaping mouths of these gargoyles evoked the fearsome destructiveness of these legendary beasts, reminding the laity of the need for the church's protection.
+The reason why many gargoyles are depicted as these dragon-looking, unidentifiable monsters is because it is said the founding bishops of churches would rid their respective towns of these kinds of beasts.

 Human qualities were sometimes ascribed to specific animals—that is, the animals were anthropomorphized.
 This was especially common for pagans, and using these ideas helped conversion to Catholicism.
-Some animals (such as the rhinoceros and the hippopotamus) were unknown in western Europe during the Middle Ages, so gargoyles of these species (such as the ones at Laon Cathedral) are modern gargoyles and therefore did not have symbolic meaning in Medieval times.
+Some animals (such as the rhinoceros and the hippopotamus) were unknown in western Europe during the Middle Ages, so gargoyles of these species (such as the ones at Laon Cathedral) are modern gargoyles and therefore did not have symbolic meaning in medieval times.